apache/chukwa/README.txt

 The minimum you need to run Chukwa are agents on each machine you're monitoring, and a collector to write the collected data to HDFS.
-The basic command to start an agent is bin/agent.sh.
-The base command to start a collector is bin/jettyCollector.sh.
+The basic command to start an agent is bin/chukwa agent.
+The base command to start a collector is bin/chukwa collector.

 If you want to start a bunch of agents, you can use the bin/start-agents.sh script.
 This just uses ssh to start agents on a